TASS18-Task3/data/Readme.md

 * `gold/` contains the `input_*.txt` files and the corresponding `output_*.txt` files of the training data.
 * `dev/` is an empty folder where you are expected to output your corresponding `output_*.txt` files.
 * `example/` contains a example input and output files, with some errors purposedly included, that you can use to understand exactly how the evaluation metric works.
+* `submit/` contains a sample submission (actually just the `trial` data splitted accordingly).

-## Evaluation
+## Development evaluation

 The file `evaluate.py` performs an automatic evaluation of your output files against the gold files.
 You can use this script to validate your technique(s).
 The metrics reported are exactly the same ones that will be used in the final evaluation.
+This script simply evaluates each pair of gold/dev files separately and outputs detailed information of all the mistakes.

 To run it simply use: